-Note 2: In order to secure Tokatsu Foods Co., Ltd.'s loans payable to financial institutions, the Company pledges the said affiliate's stocks it holds as third party guarantee.
-From the fiscal year under review, the maximum is set at \(\frac{1}{2}\)3,000 million.
+- Note 2: The Company underwrote a rights issue made by NSGI Holdings Inc. - Note 3: In order to secure Tokatsu Foods Co., Ltd.'s loans payable to financial institutions, the Company pledges the said affiliate's stocks it holds as a third-party guarantee with the maximum being set at ¥3,000 million.
 The transaction value represents the year-end balance of the collateral pledged against the loans.

-VII.
+VIII.
 Notes to Per Share Information